pirelenito/revelar/README.md

 This will create a new folder called `presentation-name` with:

-* A `slides` folder where each Markdown file correspond to a different section in your presentation (each section can have multiple slides);
+* A `slides` folder to contain your slides divided into multiple sections;
 * A `themes` folder to contain custom themes (like a sample `yellow.css`);
 * And the `revelar_config.json` with configuration parameters.

 ## Running the server

-To start a server and see the sample slides run:
+Once the project is created, start the server to see the slides:

 ```shell
 revelar